 Admission to hospital will usually either be in a planned way or as an emergency.
 If you know you are going to be admitted and there is no-one else who can take over the care and support of the person you care for, contact your local council’s duty desk.
 They will discuss options open to you and can set up alternative care arrangements.
 If you are admitted as an emergency, tell someone in the hospital and they will contact the local council on your behalf.
 If you have a Carers Emergency card, this will inform ambulance or hospital staff that you are a carer.
 They can alert the 24 hour Emergency Call Centre.

-If you, or the person you care for have not been asked, then tell staff you are a carer and fill in a ‘Carers Conversation’ form.
-This records the care you are able or not able to provide on the ward.
+If you, or the person you care for have not been asked, then tell staff you are a carer.
 As long as the person you care for consents you should be included in any meetings and planning about their care and discharge.
 If you have a Lasting Power of Attorney (Health and Welfare), you will need to make ward staff aware of this and they will need to see the original.

 The Carers Charter covers all hospitals in Bristol and South Gloucestershire and was developed in consultation with carers.
 It sets out what you can expect from them as a carer.

-Carers Support Centre has a team of Hospital Carer Liaison Workers who work at the Bristol Royal Infirmary (BRI), Southmead Hospital and South Bristol Community Hospital.
+Carers Support Centre has a team of Hospital Carer Liaison Workers who work at the Bristol Royal Infirmary (BRI) and Southmead Hospital.
 They provide one-to-one support for carers whilst they, or the person they care for, are in hospital.

-Southmead Hospital runs the Carers Support Scheme.
-If you spend a minimum of three hours per day of the equivalent of 20 hours or more over a seven day period providing support to a patient, you may be entitled to free parking and access to the staff restaurant.
+Southmead Hospital runs a Carers Support Scheme.
+If you spend a minimum of three hours per day of the equivalent of 20 hours or more over a seven day period providing support to a patient, you may be entitled to a complimentary car parking permit and access to the staff restaurant.